andr-ew/brds/README.md

   - clear step: hold the step (entering the extended steps screen) and tap the remove button on the right side of grid
     - maybe its an (x) glyph
   - hold rec to clear the pattern
-  - hold two pattern keys to copy pattern
+  - copy pattern: hold src pattern key, tap destination pattern
+    - copy pattern between tracks, hold src pattern, change track, tap destination pattern (or just release to write to the same slot)

 modulo option in sum & diff mix modes
 - wrap around a single octave or the full octave range